DitroniX/FLIX-DitroniX-Power-Energy-Monitors-Firmware/Code/README.md

-**FliX DitroniX Power Energy Monitors Firmware**
+**FliX and FliX Plus - DitroniX Power Energy Monitors Firmware**

 ------------

-This folder supports FliX, which is an Integrated Firmware Development Code for DitroniX Power Energy Monitor SDK Boards
+This folder supports **FliX** and **FLiX Plus**, which are Integrated Firmware Development Code for DitroniX Power Energy Monitor SDK Boards

   Remember!
   - Set the BOARD to ESP32, 'WEMOS D1 MINI ESP32' DEV Module (or similar).